Shankha Ghosh: Career

+Ghosh was a member of the Social Network for Assistance to People (informally Association SNAP) that published a ground-breaking survey in 2014 that revealed the extent of poverty among the Muslim community of West Bengal.

+Death

-Ghosh tested positive for COVID-19 on 14 April 2021.
+Ghosh and his wife tested positive for COVID-19 on 14 April 2021.
 Later he suffered from several complications and died on 21 April 2021, at his home in Kolkata.
+8 days after poet's death, his wife Pratima Ghosh also died from COVID-19 complications.

 Literary contributions

-Shankha Ghosh made an immense contribution to the world of Bengali poetry.
+Shankha Ghosh made contribution to the world of Bengali poetry.
 ‘Days and Nights’, ‘Babar’s Prayer’, ‘Face Covered in Advertisement’, ‘Gandharva Poems’ are his notable books of poetry.Although Shankha Ghosh was initially known as a 'poet', his prose works are numerous.
 He has combined poetry and prose.
 He was an eminent Rabindra expert, noting Rabindranath Tagore's 'Ocampore Rabindranath', 'A Amir Awaran', 'Kaler Matra O Rabindra Natak', 'Chhander Baranda' and 'Damini's Song'.
 ‘Words and Truth’, ‘Urvashir Hasi’, ‘Ahan Sab Alik’ are his other notable prose works.
 His writings have been studied and popular in Bengali for years.
 The poetic mind of Shankha Ghosh, its speed is two-way.
 On the one hand, that mind is always aware of the repercussions of all the socio-political events of the day.Ghosh's sensitive poetry roared against any unjust injustice in the society.
-We see its expression sometimes in poems written in sharp satire, satirical language.
 The people of the lower classes, the poor can get the poetry of Shankha Ghosh as a companion to their daily suffering.
-Shankha Ghosh identifies every inequality of society, every lack of justice with his infallible poems.
+Shankha Ghosh work identifies inequality of society, lack of justice with his infallible poems.